-For general information about the benefits of daylighting, see the General Principles for Daylighting Design Guideline earlier in this chapter.
+For general information about the benefits of daylighting, see the Benefits General Principles for Daylighting Design Guideline earlier in this chapter.
 Clerestories with lightshelves or louvers provide numerous benefits.
 They can save energy by both reducing solar heat gain through shading and by reducing lighting energy use.
 They also improve lighting quality by delivering daylight deeper into the space and distributing daylight more evenly.
 Interior lightshelves and louvers reduce or eliminate glare by blocking the occupants' view of the bright upper glazing.

-Design phase: High sidelighting with lightshelves or louvers should be planned for early in the schematic design phase.
+Design phase: High sidelighting with lightshelves or louvers Integrated should be planned for early in the schematic design phase.
+High Design Implications should be planned for early in the schematic design phase.
 High ceilings and perimeter walls are required.
 Clerestories with lightshelves are most effective with a south-facing orientation.
 The size and cutoff angles of the lightshelf or louver system must be carefully calculated.
 See the Energy-Efficient Windows Guidelines for information about interior and exterior shading devices.